-Tapping Equity Without Borrowing: The Sale-Leaseback Option
+Converting Equity Without Borrowing: The Sale-Leaseback Option

 If you have trouble qualifying for a HELOC, you’ll probably also have trouble getting a lump-sum home equity loan.
 At that point, it might feel like your only choice is to sell your home and move out, but that’s not the case.

 There’s also the option of selling your home to a company that will then rent it back to you.
-This is called a sale-leaseback program, and it allows you to tap your equity without borrowing or moving.
+This is called a sale-leaseback program, and it allows you to convert your equity without borrowing or moving.

 Not a Homeowner Yet?
 Getting a Mortgage While Self-Employed